gomel-tdl1/time-machine/README.md

 ## Description

-This is a hardhat project that forked kovan to make frontend testing easier.
+This is a hardhat project that forked goerli to make frontend testing easier.

 ## Requirements